syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 # Bubble heatmap in ##Platform_Name## HeatMap Chart Component

-Data points represent the data source values with `gradient` or `fixed` colors in the heatmap.
-You can customize the appearance of these data points by changing the `color` and `shape` attributes.
+Data points represent the data source values with **gradient** or **fixed** colors in the heatmap.
+You can customize the appearance of these data points by changing the `color` and `shape` to the cells in the heatmap.

+{% if page.publishingplatform == "aspnet-core" %}

-The data points can be represented in color fill or bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.
-By default, the data points are color filled with `gradient` or `fixed` and this depiction of data points is defined as `rect` in the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.
+The data points can be represented as bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.
+By default, the data points are represented as **Rect** in the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileTypel) property and it is filled with **gradient** or **fixed** colors.

+The cell customization and color mapping for the `tileType` as **Rect** is briefly explained in [appearance](https://ej2.syncfusion.com/aspnetcore/documentation/heatmap-chart/appearance) and [palette](https://ej2.syncfusion.com/aspnetcore/documentation/heatmap-chart/palette) section.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+The data points can be represented as bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property.
+By default, the data points are represented as **Rect** in the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property and it is filled with **gradient** or **fixed** colors.

-The cell customizations and color mapping for `rect` tile type is defined in [appearance](./appearance/) and [palette](./palette/) sections in detail.
+The cell customization and color mapping for the `tileType` as **Rect** is briefly explained in [appearance](https://ej2.syncfusion.com/aspnetmvc/documentation/heatmap-chart/appearance) and [palette](https://ej2.syncfusion.com/aspnetmvc/documentation/heatmap-chart/palette) section.

+{% endif %}

 ## Bubble attributes

+{% if page.publishingplatform == "aspnet-core" %}

+The data points can be represented as bubble shape by setting the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property to **Bubble**.
+You can customize the appearance of the bubble shape by using the [BubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

-The data points can be represented in the bubble along with its attributes by setting the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property to **Bubble**.
+The data points can be represented as bubble shape by setting the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property to **Bubble**.
+You can customize the appearance of the bubble shape by using the [BubbleType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property.

+{% endif %}

-In bubble heatmap, you can display the data points with bubble size, bubble colors, and sector attributes of the bubble.
+In bubble heatmap, you can display the data points with bubble size, bubble colors, and sector.

 ### Bubble size

-In this bubble heatmap type, the size factor of the bubble is used to denote the data variations.
+When the heatmap tile type is **Bubble** and the bubble type is **Size**, the factor size of the bubble is used to denote the data variations.
 The radius of the bubble varies according to data values.

+{% if page.publishingplatform == "aspnet-core" %}

 By default, the bubble with small size denotes the data value with small magnitude and the larger bubble size denotes the data value with larger magnitude.
-This behavior can be inversed by using the [isInversedbubblesize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~IsInversedBubbleSize.html) property.
+This behavior can be inversed by using the [isInversedbubblesize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_IsInversedBubbleSize) property.

-To render a bubble heatmap with size series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **Size**.
+To render a bubble heatmap with size series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property to **Size**.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}